thestalkers/policies/sites/com-github-docs-en-github-site-policy-githubs-notice-about-the-california-consumer-privacy-act.md

 - [5.
 Right to deletion](#5-right-to-deletion)
 - [Our Handling of Personal Information](#our-handling-of-personal-information)
 - [Exemptions under the CCPA](#exemptions-under-the-ccpa)

-# GitHub's Notice about the California Consumer Privacy Act

 Effective January 1, 2020